 Technical founders typically handle the software side of the business well (team, tech stack, etc) while non-technical founders struggle to materialize their vision.

-Business experience and vision are important, but also making sure you have the right stack, the right people for the job and a solid execution plan.
+Business experience and vision are important, but also making sure you have the right stack, the right people for the job, and a solid execution plan.

 It all boils down to filling in the technical gap.
 By doing so, non-technical founders maximize their chances of releasing good software that sells.

-Here’s the top advice I give to non-technical founders that will help set them up for success:
+Here’s the top advice I give to US-based non-technical founders that will help set them up for success:

 You need someone technical on your side

-A business needs to run, software needs to be sold, a vision needs to be executed.
+A business needs to run, software needs to be sold, and a vision needs to be executed.
 This is where non-technical founders should spend their time.
 Not learning to code.

 Find someone to fill the gap, in any of these forms:

-- Bring on board a technical co-founder
+- Bring on board a technical co-founder or fractional CTO

 Share your company vision

-Sharing your vision also helps your team make better, decentralized decisions that align with the company objectives.
+Sharing your vision also helps your team make better, decentralized decisions that align with the company’s objectives.
 Teams working on random small tasks in a black box are typically not motivated.
 This is why sharing your vision is important.

 Be there for your team, lead